What you'll need Resident Hand Book

 be affected or reduced.

-possession of the assigned room because of fire, explosion,
+of the assigned room because of fire, explosion, leaks,

-leaks, disruptions related to systems software, acts of God,
+disruptions related to systems software, acts of God, or reasons

-or reasons beyond its control, the CLC shall have no
+beyond its control, the CLC shall have no liability to the

 Fire or Casualty Loss: If the Resident's room or residence